Jerry Robinson: 1939–1943

 Batman's nemesis, the Joker, was introduced around the same time, in Batman #1 (Spring 1940).
-Though Kane claimed he and writer Bill Finger came up with the idea for the Joker, most comic historians credit Robinson for the iconic villain, modeled after Conrad Veidt in the 1928 film, The Man Who Laughs.
+Though Kane claimed he and writer Bill Finger came up with the idea for the Joker, most comic historians credit Robinson for the iconic villain, modelled after Conrad Veidt in the 1928 film The Man Who Laughs.
 Credit for that character's creation, however, is disputed.
 Robinson has said he created the character.
 Kane's position was that:

 Bill Finger and I created the Joker.
 Bill was the writer.
 Jerry Robinson came to me with a playing card of the Joker.
 That's the way I sum it up.
 [The Joker] looks like Conrad Veidt — you know, the actor in The Man Who Laughs [the 1928 film based on the novel] by Victor Hugo ...
 Bill Finger had a book with a photograph of Conrad Veidt and showed it to me and said, 'Here's the Joker.'
 Jerry Robinson had absolutely nothing to do with it.
 But he'll always say he created it till he dies.
 He brought in a playing card, which we used for a couple of issues for him [the Joker] to use as his playing card.

 Robinson, whose original Joker playing card was on public display in the exhibition "Masters of American Comics" at the Jewish Museum in New York City, New York, from September 16, 2006 to January 28, 2007, and the William Breman Jewish Heritage Museum in Atlanta, Georgia from October 24, 2004 to August 28, 2005, has countered that: